FREE SHIPPING INSIDE USA

 ANSWER: During “waterless” cooking, you sometimes use water to cook with, but if so, very little.
 The cookware converts the small amount of water into steam and your food is steam-cooked inside the utensil -- as long as the lid is left on the utensil.
 This can be done without a steamer basket, again, as long as the lid is left on the utensil.
 This method of cooking may take a few times to get use to, but once you become accustomed it, you'll never go back to the conventional way of cooking.

-You can steam vegetables with only about a small amount of water in the bottom of the pot, this only to prevent scorching.
+You can steam vegetables with only a small amount of water in the bottom of the pot, this is only to prevent scorching.
 The vegetables will normally cook in their natural juices and the water that is left on after rinsing.
 There’s no straining, so no loss of nutrients.
 This method preserves the natural nutrients, flavor and colors of your food.

 Start out by rinsing your vegetables thoroughly.
 For the sake of safety, and until you are accustomed to this form of cooking, you can add 2 to 3 Tablespoons of water to vegetables in the pan.
 Start cooking with the lid on and the valve open.
-Start on medium heat until the whistle sounds and steam begins to rush out of the valve or until the thermostat gage reaches the point explained in your official instructions.
+Start on medium heat until the whistle sounds and steam begins to rush out of the valve or until the thermostat gauge reaches the point explained in your official instructions.
 Turn the burner down to low, if you have a steam-release valve, close the valve, and finish cooking to desired tenderness.
 Seasonings are optional.

 The number of layers should not be a major factor in choosing a set of waterless cookware, because the number of layers is really more about marketing strategies than quality.
 Whether a consumer chooses a 7, 9 or 12 layer set, they all end up being happy with their cookware.
 Other than the number of layers, the differences in the sets are quite minor.
 Unless you own an induction-top stove, it should be a simple matter of preference of the different pieces in the sets when they make their decision, because the quality is very high in the surgical stainless steel sets.